-

 was simply not true.

-or mutants affected by vitamins, a nucleic acid precursor, single or multiple
+acid auxotrophs, or mutants affected by vitamins, a nucleic acid precursor,

-meet at Asilomar, Ca., to write an historic set of rules to guide research
+around the world meet at Asilomar, Ca., to write an historic set of rules to

-in recombinant DNA experiments.
-The NIH Recombinant DNA Committee issues
+guide research in recombinant DNA experiments.
+The NIH Recombinant DNA

-guidelines aimed at eliminating or minimizing the potential risks if
+Committee issues guidelines aimed at eliminating or minimizing the potential

 I read an article in the newspaper dealing with the inheritance of